1979–80 NCAA Division I men's basketball season: Regular season

+Conferences

 Conference winners and tournaments

+The Mid-Eastern Athletic Conference — with members Delaware State, Howard, North Carolina A&T, and South Carolina State — became a Division I conference this season.
+Maryland Eastern Shore, Morgan State, and North Carolina Central opted not to reclassify with the conference and remained in Division II.

-Note: From 1975 to 1982, the Eastern College Athletic Conference (ECAC), a loosely organized sports federation of Northeastern colleges and universities, organized Division I ECAC regional tournaments for those of its members that were independents in basketball.
+Note: From 1975 to 1981, the Eastern College Athletic Conference (ECAC), a loosely organized sports federation of colleges and universities in the Northeastern United States, organized Division I ECAC regional tournaments for those of its members that were independents in basketball.
 Each 1980 tournament winner received an automatic bid to the 1980 NCAA Division I men's basketball tournament in the same way that the tournament champions of conventional athletic conferences did.
 The ECAC North was a separate, conventional conference.

+Conference standings

+Division I independents

+A total of 47 college teams played as Division I independents.
+Among them, DePaul (26–2) had both the best winning percentage (.929) and the most wins.

 Informal championships

+Saint Joseph's finished with a 4–0 record in head-to-head competition among the Philadelphia Big 5.